What Are Spaying and Neutering?

 My Cat is Nursing.
 Can She Be Spayed?

 Yes.
-We are able to safely spay lactating cats.
-You will want to wait until the kittens are at least 3-4 weeks old.
+We are able to safely spay lactating cats but you will want to wait until the kittens are at least 5-6 weeks old.
 We ask that the day of your appointment please let us know the cat is lactating and how old the kittens are.
-We also ask you make yourself available to pick your cat up early, so she can get back to nursing her kittens, especially if they are young.
-The veterinarian may choose to do a flank (side) spay on your cat, which lets the kittens safely nurse.

 My Male Pet’s Testicles Have Not Dropped, Can He Still Be Neutered?